501st Infantry Regiment (United States): World War II

 The 501st, with the rest of the division, moved from initial objective areas to positions on "the island" between the Waal and Rhine Rivers; it became clear that they would not be withdrawn from the Netherlands after a few days, as they had been told; their manpower was too much needed by the hard-pressed British.
 The prolonged fighting on "the island" was anything but the way to use an airborne unit.
 After the initial hard fighting it became a static war of patrolling and attrition, principally by artillery and mortars.
 One such mortar attack, near Heteren, on 8 October 1944, fatally wounded Colonel Johnson.
 As he was being evacuated, his last words to LTC Ewell were, "Take care of my boys."

 The unit suffered 661 casualties, of which Colonel Johnson was the best-known loss.
-LTC Julian Ewell, a graduate or West Point, succeeded COL Johnson.
+LTC Julian Ewell, a graduate of West Point, succeeded COL Johnson.
 Much less an extrovert than Johnson, he more than made up for any lack of "flash and dash" with a keen mind, tactical prescience and all around professional competence.

 After 72 days of combat in the Netherlands the division returned to a new staging area in Mourmelon, France, for what everyone thought would be a long, well-deserved rest.
 Accordingly, many men were on leave or pass, the Division Commander was in the United States, the Assistant Division Commander was in England (leaving the Artillery Commander, General McAuliffe, in command), and there still were major shortages of equipment and supplies that had not been replaced after the Netherlands.

 The division was ill-prepared for the word they received in the late evening of 17 December.
 The Germans had launched a major offensive at dawn on 16 December through the Ardennes in the lightly held sector of VII Corps.
 At that time SHAEF's Reserve consisted of the 101st and the 82nd.
 The 101st was ordered to move "truckborne" to Bastogne, the hub town of a major radial road net, to stem the oncoming Germans.
 General McAuliffe ordered the move by regimental combat teams without waiting for any absentees.
 The 501st was the lead combat team in the division move, and after a grueling truck ride, reached Bastogne at about 2230 hrs.
 By midnight, the 501st was the only regiment combat team ready for action.
 Ewell asked McAuliffe for a definite assignment and was ordered to move out on the eastern road through Longvilly and seize and hold a key road junction beyond Longvilly.
 The 501st was the first to fight at Bastogne when one of its battalions ran into the enemy near Neffe, a few kilometers out of Bastogne.